 P7 INDUCTION DAYS AT PORTREE HIGH SCHOOL

-The dates for the induction days this year are 20 and 21 June.
-All P7 pupils will report directly to Portree High School on Thursday morning and should wear their Portree Primary School sweatshirts.
-A summary of information has already been sent home.
+The dates for the P7 induction days this year are 25, 26, 27 June.
+All P7 pupils will report directly to Portree High School on the Wednesday morning and should wear their Portree Primary school sweatshirts.

-P1 INDUCTION AFTERNOONS – PORTREE PRIMARY SCHOOLThe P1 induction afternoons will take place on 20 and 21 June between 1.45 – 2.45pm.
+The P1 induction afternoons will take place on 25, 26, 27 June between 1.45 and 2.45pm.
 Parents should bring their children to the school for these times.
 Letters summarising these arrangements have already gone out to parents.

 RETURN OF SCHOOL STRIPS AND EQUIPMENT- ALL PUPILS BUT, PARTICULARLY P7 PUPILS